jaycosaur/queue-utilities/README.md

 5. **Multicast** - One-to-Many (fan-out) queue management helper.
 6. **Select** - Like Multiplex but output payload contains message source queue to be used in dynamic message based switching.
 Inspired by Golangs select statements using channels.
 7. **as_thread** - Decorator to run function in thread.
+8. **attach_queue** - Decorator to attach input and output queues to function which will be run in a thread.

 **Note that this package is early stages of development.**